naszilla/reczilla/RecSys2019_DeepLearning_Evaluation/RECZILLA_NOTES.md

 The set of algorithms that can be passed to `algorithm_handler()` are in `ALGORITHM_NAME_LIST`.

-## `test.py`

-This is a simple driver script, currently just for debugging.

 # TODO

 - add DL algs to algorithm_handler
 - add random seed to data splitter (in files `Data_manager.split_functions`, and places where this code is used.)
+- save train metrics to metadata for each sample, rather than for only one. this will be helpful for checking overfitting
 - write some code to extract features using this code's API. would be good to use the existing dataloader as an interface (e.g. dataSplitter.load_data). may be good to write a new class for this ("Dataset"?)
 - there are some datasets in subfolders (e.g. `RecSys2019_DeepLearning_Evaluation/Conferences/IJCAI/DMF_our_interface/AmazonMusicReader/AmazonMusicReader.py`). check whether we want to include any of these in our data handler.
 - (maybe) prevent dataIO.save_data() to overwrite certain files. we can also just check this manually. since metadata is rewritten during each call to _objective_function(), it might save time to prevent this rewriting
-- save train metrics to metadata for each sample, rather than for only one. this will be helpful for checking overfitting
+- (maybe) make hyperparameter spaces class arttributes for each algorithm, rather than specifying them separately in `algorithm_handler.py`